BizzyChills/Chat-Server-Client-Idea/README.md

 2. Use makefile in ./client (make -C ./client) then
 3. Run "./client/chat-client <port>" to start the client
 4. Send "HELLO <uname>" to join the server.
-Send ">?" for a complete list of commands
+Send ">?" for a helpful list of commands